bwprice/bwprice.github.io/_pages/supervision.md

 ---
 layout: archive
-title: "Student Supervision"
+title: "Supervision"
 permalink: /supervision/
 author_profile: true
 ---

 {% include base_path %}

 I have had the privilege of supervising students at various career stages, from MSc projects to PhD dissertations and postdoctoral research.
-My supervision focuses on combining traditional taxonomic and ecological approaches with cutting-edge molecular and computational methods.
+My projects tend to focus on combining traditional taxonomic and ecological approaches with cutting-edge molecular and computational methods.

 ## Postdoctoral Researchers